 - Drill and masonry bit

 Remove any water and debris from the cistern.
 Do not leave any material that degrades, such as pipe ends or other non-masonry material, such as wood.
 It is OK to leave rocks or concrete materials.

 Break or drill holes into the cistern floor to prevent water from accumulating again.

 Plug or remove any pipes coming into the cistern.
 Use concrete to plug any drainpipe openings.

-Fill the cistern with course gravel or rock and sand to within 2 feet of the surface, according to the Missouri Department of Natural Resources.
+Fill the cistern with coarse gravel or rock and sand to within 2 feet of the surface, recommends the Missouri Department of Natural Resources.

 Top off the rest of the cistern with clay soil.
 Pack the soil down.
 Apply enough soil to form a mound to allow for settling and water runoff.
-Kansas State University Extension suggests, applying at least 10 inches of topsoil over the surface.
+The Kansas State University Extension recommends applying at least 10 inches of topsoil over the surface.